|

 Limit

-hyperphosphatemia by dietary restriction and intestinal phosphate
+hyperphosphatemia by means of dietary restriction and intestinal phosphate

 binders